Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 products:
 - Azure
 - Storage
-description: "A simple sample project to help you get started using Azure Storage with Java as the development language."
+description: "A simple sample project to help you get started using Azure Storage Blob with Java as the development language."
 ---

 ### SDK Versions